layumi/Person-reID-verification/README.md

-## Person_reID_triplet-loss-baseline

-Baseline Code (with bottleneck) for Person-reID (pytorch).
+## A Discriminatively Learned CNN Embedding for Person Re-identification

+In this package, we provide our training and testing code written in [pytorch](https://pytorch.org/) for the paper [A Discriminatively Learned CNN Embedding for Person Re-identification] (https://arxiv.org/abs/1611.05666).

-We arrived **Rank@1=86.45%, mAP=70.66%** with ResNet stride=2.
+We arrived **Rank@1=xx%, mAP=xx%** with ResNet.
-SGD optimizer is used.

 Any suggestion is welcomed.

+**This code is ONLY released for academic use.**

+* [Weihang Chen](https://github.com/ahangchen) also realizes our paper in [Keras](https://github.com/ahangchen/rank-reid/tree/release).
+* [Xuanyi Dong](https://github.com/D-X-Y) also realizes our paper in [Caffe](https://github.com/D-X-Y/caffe-reid).
+* [Zhun Zhong](https://github.com/zhunzhong07/IDE-baseline-Market-1501) provides a extensive [Caffe baseline code](https://github.com/zhunzhong07/IDE-baseline-Market-1501).
+You may check it.

 ## Model Structure
 You may learn more from `model.py`.
-We use the L2-norm 2048-dim feature as the input.

-## Tips
-- Larger margin may lead to a worse local minimum. (margin = 0.1-0.3 may provide a better result.)
-- Per-class sampler (Satisfied sampler)is not neccessary.
-- Adam optimizer is not neccessary.

 ## Prerequisites